 You’ve come to a family-friendly website and short story blog.

 “Love in a little black diary” is a memoir, at least in part.
 Much of it is autobiographical, my life story, revealed in random miniature sketches.
 But it is much more than that.
-It includes stories about other people, some amazing individuals, who have touched or enriched my life.
-It includes much of my family history and the history of my husband’s family as well.
+It includes stories about people, amazing individuals who have touched or enriched my life, my family history and the history of my husband’s family as well.

 Memory is essential to my storytelling.